sh6khan/refactoring-guide/README.md

 - A method/function should do one thing and one thing only, this is more likely to be true if your methods are smaller.
 - Try as much as you can to reduct the number of conditionals
+- Try and reduce the number of arguments that your method requires to function
+- Name your methods accordignly, If the purpose of a function is to get a file name, the method should be defined as `getFileName`
+- Keep to language specific naming conventions
+- Use semi-colons when ever needed (Javascript)

+## Objects Vs Procedures

+###### Long Procedures

+Pros:

+- Easy to read
+- Everything you need is all in one place

+Cons:

+- Hard to change
+- Hard to test
+- They can grow, eventually negating the _Easy to read_ point

+##### Objects

+Pros:

+- Easy to change
+- Easy to test
+- Requires less reading of code

+Cons:

+- You never fully get the whole picture of what your code does, only little peices
+- Feels like extra work to write code in this pattern

+## Code Review

+- Make sure you get someone else to approve your code before merging
+- When doing a code review look for more than just passing tests and functionality; Look for things like abstractability, better use of data structures or algorithms, naming conventions etc